ucdrstdenis/ECS150-Project2/README.md

 Our queue API uses a circular queue for robustness with head and tail pointers as well as a length property.
 All queue functions excluding `queue_iterate()` and `queue_delete()` are *O(1)*.

 Our key design choice in `uthread.c` was to use an array of global queues rather than two individual queues and a pointer to the running thread.
-Not only did this result in higher frequency use of the `queue_` functions, but the exit logic of our `uthread_start()` loop can be implemented in a single line:
+Not only did this result in higher frequency use of the `queue_` functions, but the exit logic of our `uthread_start()` loop can be performed in a single line:

 ``` c
 while(queue_length(ReadyQ)) 	uthread_yield();